Miriam Chaszczewacki: Death

-The last entry in the diary in Miriam's handwriting was on 7 October 1942, when Miriam was 18.
-Between 9 and 12 October 1942 about 14,000 residents of the ghetto were sent to Treblinka.
+Miriam's father David Chaszczewacki was shot by a German gendarme in Dolna Street when he refused to board a deportation train.
+A witness said he shouted at the gendarmes, "Shoot, you animals, I'm not moving from here!"
+They dragged him to the gate, shot him there and left his body draped over the gate.
+Nahum was also killed during the mass deportation of the Radomsko Jews, unburied body was found at the Jewish cemetery after the war.
+No one in Miriam's family survived.

-In the last page of the notebook appears an entry in a different, adult, handwriting, possibly by the Polish policeman who was the son of the woman who passed the notebook to Stefania Heilbrunn:
+The last entry in the diary in Miriam's handwriting was on October 7, 1942, when Miriam was 18.
+Between October 9 and 12, 1942 almost all of the about 14,000 residents of the ghetto were sent to Treblinka.
+In the last page of the notebook appears an entry in a different handwriting, possibly by the Polish policeman who was the son of the woman who passed the notebook to Stefania Heilbrunn after the war:

 On the evening of the 24 October 1942 she surrendered, together with her mother, to a Polish policeman on duty on Limanewskeigo Str.
 They asked to be taken to the Judenrat, as they have been hiding for a week in a lavatory and had enough of it all.
 During the last 3 days they ate raw groats.
 They were taken to the Police station and the next day left with a transport by lorry to Częstochowa.

 In one of the diary's last entries, about a month before her death, Miriam wrote:

 It may seem silly, but only a step away from death I still worry about my diary.
 I would not want for it to meet a miserable end in an oven or on a rubbish heap.
 I wish somebody could find it – even if it be only a German – and would read it.
 I wish that these scribblings, though they record barely a fraction of the cruelties, would one day serve as a true and faithful document of our times.